-To fully complete the challenge you should try to complete all the levels, but you can just submit the basics if you prefer.
+To fully complete the challenge you should try to complete all the levels.

 Level One: Basic Requirements¶

-This section described the minimum level you can work towards to pass this challenge
+This section describes the minimum level you can work towards to pass this challenge

-- All code should be a module called EdmondsCommerce/MultiplicationTables
+- All code should be placed in a module called

-- The attributes will be created using an setup script
+- The attributes should be created using a data patch

 - The values should be validated to ensure that they are either